printexo/printexo.github.io/docs/hardware/index.md

 The build pipeline is organized into:

 1. understanding the design principles,
-2. fabricating the 3D-printed components,
+2. defining the Bill of Materials (BOM),
-3. sourcing hardware, and
+3. fabricating the 3D-printed components, and
 4. assembling the full device.

 ---